PatrickOjiambo/soma/README.md

-To create an optimized production build, run `yarn build chrome`, or `npm run build.
+Start by cloning this project with `git clone https://github.com/PatrickOjiambo/soma.git` Create an optimized production build by running `yarn build chrome`, or `npm run build`.

 #### Load your extension
 1. Open - Chrome browser